 9.32f.1 TWT overview

 Target Wake Times (TWTs) allow an AP to manage the activity in the BSS to minimize contention and to reduce the required amount of time that a STA utilizing a power management mode needs to be awake to exchange frames with other STAs.
 The principle mechanism to facilitate TWT is the assignment of specific times for a participating STA (TWT STA) to wake to access the medium.
 TWT STAs need to communicate their wake requirements to APs and APs need to devise a schedule and deliver TWT values to STAs.
 During a TWT, the AP can send information about the next TWT to each participating TWT STA.
 When a TWT STA wakes and performs a frame exchange, it receives the next TWT information if Explicit TWT is being used, otherwise, the TWT STA can calculate each next TWT in a implicit series of TWT values.
 Individual STAs need not be made aware of the TWT values of other STAs.
-There are no restrictions on the assignment of TWT values to STAs.
+There are no restrictions on the value of TWT values assigned to each STA.
+The maximum number of outstanding TWT values assigned by one STA to a second STA cannot exceed 8, since the TWT Flow ID field of the TWT IE comprises 3 bits.
 APs may protect TWT times with protection mechanisms including, but not limited to NAV-setting frame exchanges and RAW scheduling.

 A non-AP STA may transmit a TWT element to its associated AP with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field.

-An AP with dot11TWTOptionActive set to true shall transmit a TWT element to a STA with which it is associated and from which it received a TWT element that contained a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field.
+An AP with dot11TWTOptionActive set to true shall transmit a TWT element to a STA with which it is associated and from which it received a frame containing a TWT element that contained a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field.
+The transmitted TWT element shall be included in the frame that is the appropriate response frame to the received frame.
 The AP shall include a value of Accept TWT, Alternate TWT, Dictate TWT or Reject TWT in the TWT Command field of the response and shall set the TWT Request field to 0.
 If the AP response’s TWT Command field includes anything other than Accept TWT or Reject TWT, the STA should send a new request for a TWT value by sending another frame that contains a TWT element.
-If the STA receives a TWT response to a TWT request with the TWT Command value of Accept TWT, then the STA becomes a TWT STA and the STA may sleep until the TSF matches the TWT value, provided that the STA has indicated that it is in a power save mode.
+If the STA receives a TWT response to a TWT request with the TWT Command value of Accept TWT, then the STA becomes a TWT STA and the STA may sleep until the TSF matches the next TWT value of the STA, provided that the STA has indicated that it is in a power save mode and no other condition requires the STA to remain awake.

-An AP may transmit a TWT element in a TWT Setup frame to an associated non-AP STA with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field.
+An AP may transmit a TWT element with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field to an associated non-AP STA.